 Recent symposia, conferences and events include: ‘Translating Christianities’, ‘”Religion” and its Constructions’, ‘Modernity and the Category of Religion’ (with Aberdeen), a Stirling, Aberdeen and London public lecture tour for Prof Naomi Goldenberg (Ottawa), ‘Theory, Poetics and Religious Things’, and the annual Literature and Theology lecture series organised by Hass with external partners has included Geoffrey Hartman, Toril Moi, and Kevin Hart.

 The MRes in Humanities caters to aspiring researchers as well as part-time students seeking to deepen their knowledge of literature and religion.
-Supported by and working closely with a team of supervisors, students can devise a tailor-made Masters degree programme in religious studies and/or religious hermeneutics.
+Supported by and working closely with a team of supervisors, students can devise a tailor-made Masters degree programme in Religion and/or religious hermeneutics.
 The programme director is Andrew Hass.
-We have a strong track record of securing for our students and welcome Master and PhD applications and enquiries.